mgabay/Bin-Stretching-Lower-Bounds/README.md

 Bin Stretching Lower Bounds
 ================================

 This is a scientific project.
-The provided code is a proof of concept on how to use game theoretic results to automatically find and prove new lower bounds for online and semi-online scheduling and packing problems.
+The code is a proof of concept on how to use game theory results to automatically find and prove new lower bounds for online and semi-online scheduling and packing problems.

+This program aim at finding and proving new lower bounds for the bin stretching problem.
-A paper explaining the ideas and purpose of this project is available on [HAL] [1].
+A detailed paper, explaining the ideas and purpose of this project is available on [HAL] [1].

 Source code is provided under [CeCILL License] [2].
-Any use of this work shall include a citation to [the paper] [1] and [the license] [2].
+Any use of this work shall cite both [the paper] [1] and [the license] [2].

 [1]: http://hal.archives-ouvertes.fr/index.php                    "HAL"
 [2]: http://www.cecill.info/licences/Licence_CeCILL_V2.1-en.html  "CeCILL License"